ghoshbishakh/filedrop/LAN-chat/protocol.md

-API / Protocol / Data Formats for LAN-Chat (still not implemented)
+API / Protocol / Data Formats for LAN-Chat
 ==========================================

 ##The following are the request and response formats for LAN-chat: